alexlily/Battleship/README.md

+Uses python 2.
-Open battleship.py to start the game
+Run python battleship.py to start the game.